Skip to content

 Some successful (winning) approaches:

 • Add a virtual coffee hour, a networking lunch or a cocktail hour.
-Using designated time(s) of the day feels natural and helps bring some normalcy into the experience.
+Using a designated time of the day feels natural and helps bring some normalcy into the experience.

-• Bring in talent — a comedian, magician or guest speaker.
+• Bring in talent—a comedian, magician, or guest speaker.

-• Create an interactive trivia, quiz or knowledge sharing experience.
+• Create an interactive trivia, quiz, or knowledge-sharing experience.

 Back To Top